ardanlabs/gotraining/topics/profiling/README.md

 If lots of time is spent in `syscall.Read/Write`, the program potentially makes excessive amount of small reads and writes.
 Bufio wrappers around os.File or net.Conn can help in this case.

 If lots of time is spent in GC component, the program either allocates too many transient objects or heap size is very small so garbage collections happen too frequently.
-See Garbage Collector Tracer and Memory Profiler sections for optimization suggestions.

 * Large objects affect memory consumption and GC time, while large number of tiny allocations affects execution speed.